MoHW Facilitates Low Income People By Initiating Housing Schemes - UrduPoint

 MoHW Facilitates Low Income People By Initiating Housing Schemes

-Ministry of Housing and Works was taking various steps to facilitate low income people of the country by restarting stalled schemes, constructing new apartments worth Rs 109 billion during the last two.

-ISLAMABAD (UrduPoint / Pakistan Point News - 6th Jan, 2021 ) :Ministry of Housing and Works was taking various steps to facilitate low income people of the country by restarting stalled schemes, constructing new apartments worth Rs 109 billion during the last two.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Jan, 2021 ) :Ministry of Housing and Works was taking various steps to facilitate low income people of the country by restarting stalled schemes, constructing new apartments worth Rs 109 billion during the last two.

 The Ministry has started several schemes worth Rs 5 billion for interest free loans for the low income people for constructing 3 to 5 marla low cost housing units.
 Some 5,137 housing units are at various stages of completion, an official told APP.